AlexPof/opycleid/paper.md

 transformation make them prone to easy computer implementations.
-However, general frameworks for creating and applying musical transformations (for example using category theory) are scarce if not non-existent, and are instead focused on specific and restrained areas for example, neo-Riemannian operations).
+However, general frameworks for creating and applying musical transformations (for example using category theory) are scarce if not non-existent, and are instead focused on specific and restrained areas (for example, neo-Riemannian operations).

 ``Opycleid`` is a Python package for transformational music theory, allowing the definition and application of musical transformations in the broadest way possible.
-The API for ``Opycleid`` was designed in order to take a very general approach to TMT by considering category actions in $\mathbb{Rel}$, i.e. faithful functors from a small category to the 2-category $\mathbb{Rel}$ of finite sets and relations between them.
-At the same time, ``Opycleid`` provides ready-to-use classes for the common groups and monoids encountered in TMT (such as the T/I group or the PRL group usually found in neo-Riemannian theory), allowing the analysis of chords with just a few Python lines of code.
+The API for ``Opycleid`` was designed in order to take a very general approach to TMT by considering category actions in **Rel**, i.e. faithful functors from a small category to the 2-category **Rel** of finite sets and relations between them.
+At the same time, ``Opycleid`` provides ready-to-use classes for the common groups and monoids encountered in TMT (such as the *T/I* group or the *PRL* group usually found in neo-Riemannian theory), allowing the analysis of chords with just a few Python lines of code.